commonmark/commonmark-spec/README.md

     python runtests.py --program $PROG

+If you want to extract the raw test data from the spec without actually running the tests, you can do:

+    python runtests.py --dump-tests

+and you'll get all the tests in JSON format.

 The GNU Makefile also provides a few other targets for developers.
 To run a "fuzz test" against ten long randomly generated inputs: